 It is also important to remember that there are plenty of amazing wildlife tourism operators out there who are doing it right and who do put the animals welfare first, and those should obviously be lauded.

 But it is the middle ground where we have the biggest chance to make a huge difference.
-That grey area where wildlife tourism operators want to do their best and look after the animals but maybe they don’t know how, maybe it is a lack of education or a reluctance to shed old practices, maybe they simply don’t have the resources.
+That grey area where wildlife tourism operators want to do their best and look after the animals but maybe they just need a little guidance.
+Maybe they need an independent viewpoint on how to make changes for the better or expert assistance with identifying problem areas and practical solutions, perhaps there can even be a reluctance to shed old practices, maybe they simply don’t have the resources that tourism provides.
 Maybe they have taken a lot of steps to improve animal welfare but aren’t quite getting it right for a whole variety of reasons.

 This is where the rigorous audit process pioneered by Global Spirit comes in.
-The audit process will provide that education, it will provide the advice, information and practical steps needed for the effective application of industry standards in wildlife tourism.
+The service provides a complete review of current practices and detailed recommendation reports will provide the advice, information and practical steps needed for the effective application of industry standards in wildlife tourism.

 And this, just as importantly, is where travellers can make a difference too.
 As much as many operators need to improve and are taking steps to do so, they need to be shown that there is value in that process.
 It isn’t as simple as just boycotting the bad places and going to the ‘responsible’ animal tourism operators.
 It is about supporting those operators who are trying to improve but need the resources to do so, it is about showing wildlife tourism operators around the world that upholding the principles of best practice when it comes to animal welfare and investing in the care and conservation of the animals they rely on is going to be worthwhile and profitable for them in the long run.